Living in Mexico city long-term wasn’t in my plans.

-One of the biggest benefits to living in Mexico City is the warm climate.
+One of the biggest benefits of living in Mexico City is the warm climate.
 In the summer months, you can expect to have highs of 28°C (82°F), with the winter months averaging between 20°C and 24°C (68°F to 74°F).

-The evenings can get surprisingly chilly, but for me it’s an extra thing to love about the place.
+The evenings can get surprisingly chilly, but for me, it’s an extra thing to love about the place.
 Shorts, t-shirts and flip-flops as an option during the day and a smart, stylish warm jacket and trousers/shirts combo for any stylish places you may want to frequent at night – it’s like living a double life!

 The dry season runs from October to May, with the rainy season between June and October.
 The city isn’t a stranger to rainfall every year, with an average of 12 days out of the summer months seeing 2.4 inches of rain challenging the locals’ daily living.